hakonanes/nordif2hdf5/README.md

 ### hdf52nordif.py

-Write an HDF5 HyperSpy file with electron backscatter diffraction patterns to a binary file readable by TSL-EDAX/NORDIF software.
+Write an HDF5 HyperSpy file with electron backscatter diffraction patterns to a binary file readable by the NORDIF software.